February 1992 Venezuelan coup attempt: February 1992 coup attempt

-The final attempt in the coup attempt occurred 30 minutes later at Miraflores Palace where insurgents attempted to siege the palace and kill President Pérez.
+The final attempt in the coup attempt occurred 30 minutes later at Miraflores Palace where insurgents attempted to besiege the palace and kill President Pérez.
 Those attempting to attack Miraflores were told that the doors would be opened by the palace guards that were supposedly part of the coup.
 However, when the attackers approached Miraflores in an armored vehicle, they were attacked by the palace guards who knew about the coup.
-The firefight then ended Chávez's attack and left 3 of Pérez's bodyguards dead while Pérez hid under an overcoat eluding capture.
+The firefight then ended Chávez's attack and left three of Pérez's bodyguards dead while Pérez hid under an overcoat eluding capture.
 The president was then able to escape from the palace and then called General Ochoa saying, "No negotiations.
 Give them bullets.
 I want to be back in soon".
 Pérez then used a local TV station to rally the rest of the military against his aggressors.
 Chávez's allies were also unable to broadcast Chávez's pre-recorded call for a planned mass civilian uprising against Pérez.